alexeygrigorev/mlwiki.org/index.php/JMS_interview_questions.md

 ---
-title: "JMS interview questions"
 layout: default
 permalink: /index.php/JMS_interview_questions
+tags:
+- interviews
+- java
+title: JMS interview questions
 ---

-# JMS interview questions

 ## JMS
 - What is the purpose of JMS
 - What are the different messaging paradigms JMS supports?